Optimising Your Environment for Successful Video Calls

 What impact do best practices have on client satisfaction?

-Following best practices enhances professionalism, leading to clearer communication and higher client satisfaction rates, which foster trust and long-term relationships.
+Following best practices enhances professionalism, leading to clearer communication and higher client satisfaction, which in turn fosters trust and long-term relationships.

 How can I cultivate a culture of continuous improvement within my team?